elian-cheng/nodejs2023Q2-service/README.md

 - `DELETE /favs/artist/:id` - delete artist from favorites

+`/auth` route - to operate with authentication and authorization:

+- `POST auth/signup` - send login and password to create a new user

+- `POST auth/login` - send login and password to get Access token (type: Bearer token)

 ## Testing

-After application running open new terminal and enter:
+After starting the app open new terminal and enter:

 To run all tests without authorization